CS126SP20/shredd/README.md

 ### Box2D

 - This project uses [Box2D](https://box2d.org/).
-The CMakeLists.txt file already has the code necessary to add this library to the project.
+The CMakeLists.txt file already has the code necessary to add this library to the project since Box2D is a CinderBlock.

 ## How to run SHREDD

-- Must have an IDE like [CLion](https://www.jetbrains.com/clion/) or [Visual Studio](https://visualstudio.microsoft.com/).
+- You must have a C++ IDE like [CLion](https://www.jetbrains.com/clion/) or [Visual Studio](https://visualstudio.microsoft.com/) installed.
 - After properly setting up the IDE, download [Cinder](https://libcinder.org/) for your platform.
 Extract the downloaded item into a folder.
-Make sure you build this folder in your IDE.
+Make sure you build this folder in your IDE before moving on.
-- Make a directory in your Cinder folder.
+- Make a new directory in your Cinder folder.
 Clone this project into this new directory.
-- Open this project in your IDE and set the target to cinder-myapp and then the project should run.
+- Open this project in your IDE and set the target to cinder-myapp.
+The project should work correctly now and can be run.